Lakens/statistical_inferences/_book/06-effectsize.md

 Standardized effect sizes are common when variables are not measured on a scale people are familiar with, or are measured on different scales within the same research area.
 If you ask people how happy they are, an answer of ‘5’ will mean something very different if you asked people to answer on a scale from 1 to 5 than if you asked them to answer on a scale from 1 to 9.
 Standardized effect sizes can be understood and compared regardless of the scale that was used to measure the dependent variable.
 Despite the ease of use of standardized effect size measures, there are good arguments to report and interpret unstandardized effect sizes wherever possible [@baguley_standardized_2009].

 Standardized effect sizes can be grouped in two families (Rosenthal, 1994): The d family (consisting of standardized mean differences) and the r family (measures of strength of association).
 Conceptually, the d family effect sizes are based on the difference between observations, divided by the standard deviation of these observations.
 The r family effect sizes describe the proportion of variance that is explained by group membership [e.g., a correlation (r) of 0.5 indicates 25% (r2) of the variance is explained by the difference between groups].
 These effect sizes are calculated from the sum of squares (the difference between individual observations and the mean for the group, squared, and summed) for the effect divided by the sums of squares for other factors in the design.

-GRAB INTRO TEXT FROM MY EFFECT SIZE PAPER.
-UPDATE EXCERSIS TO CALCULATE EFFECT SIZES FROM SPREADSHEET TO MOTE.
-SPLIT OFF CONFIDENCE INTERVAL SECTION, and add BAYESIAN ESTIMATION to that section on confidence intervals

 ## Effect sizes